2026 Program Applications are now open

 This is Your Opportunity to Volunteer in Italy!

-Since 2016, the Dante Alighieri Society of Michigan has partnered with the Lombardy Dioceses to offer an opportunity to live in Italy while volunteering as a counselor at a church-run summer camp.
+Since 2016, the Dante Alighieri Society of Michigan has partnered with the Lombardy Diocese to offer an opportunity to live in Italy while volunteering as a counselor at a church-run summer camp.
 Get free accommodation, improve your Italian, and add invaluable experience to your résumé.

 Volunteers aged 18 to 25 will participate in a THREE-week program.
 Each volunteer will work alongside camp counselors to improve their Italian language skills during this time.